 The full text of the Charter is available for download in PDF format.
 Relevant provisions of the Charter include Article 7 (respect for private and family life), Article 8 (protection of personal data), and Article 11 (freedom of expression and information).

-EU courts are generating a growing body of case law involving privacy and data protection, most notably the judgment in Google Spain SL and Google Inc. v Agencia Española de Protección de Datos (AEPD) and Mario Costeja González, known as the "Right to Be Forgotten" case.
-Click on the links below to access the full text of the judgment, a summary thereof, and a list of additional cases:
+EU courts are generating a growing body of case law involving privacy and data protection, most notably the judgment in Google Spain SL and Google Inc. v Agencia Española de Protección de Datos (AEPD) and Mario Costeja González, also known as the "right to be forgotten" case.

 To search by keyword for EU case law on privacy and data security, use the EUR-Lex database and select "EU Case Law" from the menu at the top of the homepage.
 Searchable databases of EU case law also are available on Lexis and Westlaw.